 If none of our cars or trucks had steering systems, then we'd all drive in a straight line.
 That would be very dull for Oldsmobile Omega owners, and it would also mean that a pitman arm wasn't necessary.
 Your pitman arm is located at the bottom of your steering gear box, and it transmits your turns on the steering wheel to the rest of the linkage components.
 While steering, the Oldsmobile Omega pitman arm turns along with the steering wheel; pushing the center link in the direction you want to turn.
 It then pushes one set of tie rods and pulls the other, which is what turns your wheels.

-Given all the trouble that can be involved with performing maintenance on your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
-Don't let a Pitman Arm repair spell the end of your car, truck, or SUV, and don't risk lowering its resale value by buying anything but the best replacement parts.
-Trust in the value of the parts you get from carpartsdiscount.com and realize incredible savings on all your upcoming repairs.
+Given all the hassles associated with repairing damage to your car or truck, let www.carpartsdiscount.com be the number one store you go to make purchasing it easy.
+Don't let a broken Pitman Arm spell the end of your car, truck, or SUV, and don't risk lowering its resale value by buying anything but the best repair parts.
+Make all your future car parts purchases at carpartsdiscount.com and save time and money on all your upcoming repairs.
 Just choose your year from the list below to find the right Oldsmobile Omega Pitman Arm for your 1974, 1973 model.